Welcome to Lochside, Knoydart …..a special place to stay.

 Lochside Knoydart, on the shores of Loch Nevis ….. heaven!

-Lochside accommodation is just a short walk from the pier and from the Old Forge, “the remotest pub in mainland Britain”, which serves excellent beers and delicious food.
-The Knoydart Tea Room and Pottery is also a great place to enjoy a warming home-made soup, a delicious cake or a lunch-time meal, a latte or hot chocolate … and of course warm hospitality.
-Maybe even take Bob’s taxi or a boat trip to the superb Dining Room at Doune.
+Lochside accommodation is just a short walk from the pier, from the Old Forge “the remotest pub in mainland Britain” and from the Knoydart Tea Room and Pottery – a great place to enjoy a latte or hot chocolate, a bowl of warming home-made soup, a delicious cake or a lunch-time meal, BYO evening meals during the summer season … and of course warm hospitality.
+Perhaps take Bob’s taxi to the superb Dining Room at Doune or pick up a delicious burger, venison of course! from the Knoydart Snack Company, or order in a gourmet meal from Britta at Knoydart Kitchen.

 We’re sure you’ll love the spectacular views from the house and garden across Loch Nevis.
 In the summer, breakfast outside on the sunny south facing deck and later watch a glorious sunset towards the islands of Eigg, Rum and Skye.
 For cosy winter days the house has underfloor heating both upstairs and downstairs, and wood-burning stoves in the lounge and the kitchen.
 Logs are provided – and free.